 It’s okay to change your mind

 Ultimately, though, you don’t have to have it figured out from the start.
 It’s okay to change your mind, even once you’ve started studying.

 ‘I can’t reiterate enough, that what you study now does not define or limit what work you engage in, in later parts of your career,’ Prof. Riddell advises.

 ‘Each degree at Deakin is designed to provide you with transferable skills that help you engage in meaningful, satisfying, rewarding careers outside of what you may have originally studied.’

 Take the first step towards your degree in health.
-Explore undergraduate health degrees at Deakin.
+Explore undergraduate degrees in health and community services.